infiniteflight/infiniteflight-docs/scenery-editor/buildings-and-facades/editing-buildings.md

 Step 5

 : [Using the management buttons](/guide/scenery-editor/user-interface/editor-screen#management-buttons) on the left of the screen, tap "Object" and then "Auto Altitude".
-This will raise the newly copied building to make it the second layer (roof height of the first layer)
+This will raise the newly copied building to make it the second layer (roof height of the first layer).
+You can also set the [height](/guide/scenery-editor/buildings-and-facades/properties) of the building manually if needed for the same effect